 You can expect a few sleepless nights when you give up cannabis, especially if you use it to help you sleep.

 To help you sleep better:

 - Get up and go to bed at the same times each day – having a regular sleep routine helps to train your body to fall asleep at the same time each night.

 - Have a calming bedtime routine – having the same routine each night tells your body it’s time to sleep.
 Include calming things like a warm bath, reading or watching TV in your routine – whatever helps you feel relaxed and sleepy.

 - Avoid going on your phone just before bed – the light from the screen makes it harder for your brain to switch off and go to sleep.

 - Get out and about during the day – even a short walk in daylight hours will improve your mood and your sleep, and help with stress and anxiety too.

-You’ll find more sleep tips on the NHS website.
+You'll find 10 tips to beat insomnia on the NHS website.